pipeline-components/snyk/README.md

 For this example:

-- pipelinecomponents/php-linter:latest should be localy available
+- pipelinecomponents/php-linter:latest is the containeri to scan, and should be localy available
 - SNYK_TOKEN should be set as a secret variable in gitlab

 ## Versioning